ducksouplab/deploy-ducksoup/README.md

 # stop profiles
 appctl stop <profile_name>

+# reloading is enough (as opposed to `up`) if...
-# reload in case the .env file or the docker-compose.yml have changed
+# ...only configuration files have changed, like .env or files in the config folder
 appctl reload <profile_name>
 ```